Yehudit10/Vast-Project/README.md

 - Deployed with a **single Kafka broker** (no replication).
 - **Auto topic creation** is disabled via Helm values.
 - Topics are created explicitly with **7-day retention** using `create-topics.sh`.

+#### Getting Started

+To reproduce locally:

+- Install Kafka with the provided `values-kafka.yaml`.
+- Run the `create-topics.sh` script (creates topics with 7-day retention).
+- Verify setup with the kcat smoke test (produce + consume).

+See commands above for exact usage.